Nasiriyah Airport: Amenities

 While the U.S. military used the base during the Iraq War (2003–2011), there were various amenities for the troops stationed there, such as a large post exchange and restaurants such as Pizza Hut, Burger King, Taco Bell, Ciano's and a Green Beans coffee shop, but these were closed as of October 7, 2011.
 Three dining facilities operated by KBR provided hot food for the troops, U.S. government civilians and contractors working on the base; they also closed and MRE's were the only option for food.
 The base also boasted a large chapel and a Morale, Welfare and Recreation (MWR) facility.
 A private contractor, SniperHill, provided commercial internet service but the highest speed available was 256k at a cost of $110 per month.

 Most Army personnel living on the installation lived in containerized housing units, affectionately known as CHU's, as opposed to conventional tent quarters.
 There were, however, at least several Army units, as well as all USAF personnel, that occupied tents on the base, as well as the buildings that were not destroyed after The Gulf War.

 Camp Whitehorse

 Camp Whitehorse was a small prison, run by the United States Marine Corps, near Tallil Airbase outside of Nasiriyah.

 Abuse incidents that have occurred at Camp Whitehorse include:

 Operation Night Harvest

 Operation Night Harvest was the uncovering of abandoned aircraft at Tallil AB.
 United States forces found a large junkyard of derelict Iraqi aircraft.

 Civilian use

 The airfield is served by two main runways measuring 12,000 and 9,700 feet.
 A modern air traffic control tower was completed in March 2010 to further increase the airfield's capabilities.
 An instrument landing system was installed to provide CAT 1 service to the 30R approach and was planned to be operational by the end of April 2010.
 The airfield lighting system was also upgraded as part of the airfield modernization program.

 Airlines and destinations

+Previously, the airport serves scheduled domestic flights to Baghdad, Basra and Najaf and it also serves international flights to Iran. which was operated by Iraqi Airways but unfortunately it was discontinued years later.